scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/developer_docs.md

  omit = [
 ```

-Don't forget to update the [Making a release section](#making-a-release) in this document accordingly, after you are done!
+Don't forget to update the [Making a release section](contributing.md#making-a-release) in this document accordingly, after you are done!

 [hatch-vcs]: https://pypi.org/project/hatch-vcs/

 ## Moving forward

 You have reached the end of this document.
 Congratulations!
 You have successfully set up your project and are ready to start.
-For everything else related to documentation, code style, testing and publishing, please refer to the [contributing documentation][contributing.md# contributing guide].
+For everything else related to documentation, code style, testing and publishing your project ot pypi, please refer to the [contributing docs](contributing.md#contributing-guide).

 <!-- Links -->